KovaaK/InterAccel/README.md

 Then after you've rebooted, you should be able to run it.
 Go to one of the "application" folders and run interGUI.exe.
 The program will run a configuration wizard to give you a starting point for mouse acceleration, but you are welcome to use whatever settings you prefer.

+For the most comprehensive and up-to-date guide on this driver, see [N.R.K's GDoc](https://docs.google.com/document/d/1wuQln99lQVBU9L8_QbpifrarpJ1xjPuKsKD2FY026Hc/edit#)

 Important notes:
 - Interaccel.exe is the program that actually performs live mouse acceleration, and it only reads the configuration values when it is first run.
 - InterGUI.exe runs Interaccel.exe in the background and automatically closes/restarts it when you change configuration values.